weliem/blessed-android/README.md

 ## Example application

 An example application is provided in the repo.
-It shows how to connect to Blood Pressure meters, Heart Rate monitors and Thermometers, read the data and show it on screen.
+It shows how to connect to Blood Pressure meters, Heart Rate monitors, Weight scales, Pulse Oximeters and Thermometers, read the data and show it on screen.
+It only works with peripherals that use the Bluetooth SIG services.
+Working peripherals include:

+* Beurer FT95 thermometer
+* GRX Thermometer (TD-1241)
+* Masimo MightySat
+* Nonin 3230
+* Indiehealth scale
+* A&D 352BLE scale
+* A&D 651BLE blood pressure meter
+* Beurer BM57 blood pressure meter
+* Soehnle Connect 300/400 blood pressure meter
+* Polar H7/H10/OH1 heartrate monitors

 ## Acknowledgements